 Do you perform more than one event per day?

-There are DJs that hustle and will book multiple events in a day, others do no more than one gig a day, or sometimes even only one gig a weekend.
-Personally, I would recommend picking someone that is only worried about your big day so all the attention can be on your wedding, but this ultimately a choice of preference.
+There are DJs will book multiple events in a day, others do no more than one gig a week.
+I would recommend picking someone that is only worried about your big day so all the attention can be on your wedding.

 Are you a “single-op” or a “multi-op”?

 Time for some industry jargon.
-Some businesses have decided on the strategy of having multiple DJs in their stable to be able to accommodate large influxes of bookings (multi-op), there are some businesses that go it on their own and run it by themselves (single-op).
+Some businesses have decided on the strategy of having multiple DJs in their stable to be able to accommodate large influxes of bookings (multi-op).
+There are some businesses that go on their own and run it by themselves (single-op).

 In some cases with a multi-op you may talk to someone about your booking, then someone different for your planning, and then having a separate DJ.
 In other cases with a multi-op, you may get someone that you work with from beginning to end.
 Being as I am a bit biased being a single-op, it’s hard for me not to mention that with a single-op you would always get the same person from the very first conversation to the last song of the night.